kluctl/www-kluctl.io/content/en/blog/2022-12-22-template-controller.md

   #  key: github-token
 ```

-The above example will regularly (1m interval) query the GitHub API for PRs inside the kluctl-examples
+The above example will regularly (1m interval) query the GitHub API for pull requests inside the kluctl-examples
 repository.
-It will filter for open PRs and for PRs against the main branch.
+It will filter for pull requests which are in the state "open" and are targeted against the "main" branch.
 The result of the query is then stored in
 the `status.pullRequests` field of the custom resource.
 The content of the pullRequests field basically matches what
 GitHub would return via the [Pulls API](https://docs.github.com/en/rest/pulls/pulls) (with some fields omitted to
 reduce the size).